ncjones/strip-types-demo/README.md

 Node.js runtime so that compilation can be skipped.

-**package.json** – The "@types/node" package should be added as a dev dependency so type information is available for Node.js stdlib features like `process.exitCode` or `node:fs` etc.
+**package.json** – The project must declare `"type": "module"` to enable ESM module loading.
+The "@types/node" package should be added as a dev dependency so type information is available for Node.js stdlib features like `process.exitCode` or `node:fs` etc.

 **.yarnrc.yml** – Yarn Node Linker is set to "node_modules" to ensure the LSP